 When are bed bugs most active?

 Bed bugs are usually most active at night.
-They prefer to feed when you are asleep and less likely to move or wake up as a result of them feeding.
+They prefer to feed when you are asleep and are less likely to move or wake up as a result of them feeding.
 However, bed bugs will adapt to take advantage of a food source.
 If you work at night and are home during the day, they can feed off of you during the day while you are sleeping.
-In a movie theater, where it’s dark all the time, bed bugs will feed off patrons during the day.

 What do bed bugs smell like?

 Some people describe bed bugs as smelling like coriander or cilantro of varying intensities – depending on the level of infestation.
-When infestation levels are low, most of the time, there is no smell.
-Specially trained bed bug scent-detecting dogs can detect bed bug odors in small infestations of even just 1 or 2 bed bugs.
+When infestation levels are low, there typically isn’t a smell.
+Specially trained bed bug scent-detecting dogs can detect bed bug odors in small infestations of even just one or two bed bugs.

 Bed bugs don’t really follow any season.
 However, pest management professionals tend to perform more bed bug services in the summer and early fall.
-This seems to correlate with the way we travel as a society, going on the most vacations during the summer and early fall.
+This seems to correlate with the way we travel as a society, vacationing during the summer and early fall.
 Travelers pick up bed bugs, bring them home, and it can take a month or more before they realize they now have an infestation.

-Bed bugs do not hibernate, and since they typically live in temperature controlled environments they can show up during winter months as well.
+Bed bugs do not hibernate, and since they typically live in temperature-controlled environments they can show up during winter months.